Internet Web Hosting Scams and Ripoffs

 For what to look for in a web designer see How to Find a Web Designer.

-Other Web Sites with Information on Web Hosting Scams
+Other Websites with Information on Internet Hosting Scams

 Internet Hoaxes Info Provides the latest happenings in all areas of Anti-Virus, Hoax, Myth, Fraud, Chain Letter and Anti-Spam occurring on the Internet.

-PS: Traffic Power recently changed it's name to 1p.com and they now have a new scam whereby they claim to improve your keyword rank by creating a (obviously dishonest) new link which links to your site.
+PS: Traffic Power changed it's name to 1p.com and then set up a new scam whereby they claimed to improve your keyword rank by creating (obviously dishonest) new link which linked to your site.

 An article about Traffic Power producing it's own fake SEO forums to promote itself